Frequently Asked Questions

 The frequency of therapy sessions will be determined by you and your therapist dependent on your specific needs.

-Currently we have therapists in all of the elementary and secondary schools in the Ankeny Community School District, Ballard Community School District and North Polk Community School District.
+Currently we have therapists in all of the elementary and secondary schools in the Ankeny Community School District and Ballard Community School District.